Workbot triggers for Slack

 # Example: Salesforce show account command

-In the following gif, we're chatting directly with Workbot via a DM.
+In the following gif, we're chatting directly with Workbot through a DM.
 When we type in the app name "Salesforce", Workbot generates a list of available commands and displays them as buttons.
-The command can also be manually typed into the DM as Salesforce show account
+You can also type the command into the DM manually as Salesforce show account.

 The command input parameters field lets you decide what data is needed from the user to carry out the recipe actions successfully.
 In this case, to successfully retrieve Salesforce account data, we need the full account name from the Slack user, so we define the parameter as follows: